ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-staging.md

 * The host remediation process might take an extensive amount of time to complete.
 * By design, only one host from a VSAN cluster can be in a maintenance mode at any time.
 * VUM remediates hosts that are part of a VSAN cluster sequentially even if you set the option to remediate the hosts in parallel.
-* Any VM on the host that uses a VM storage policy with a setting for "Number of failures to tolerate=0", the host might experience unusual delays when entering maintenance mode.
+* Any VM on the host that uses a VM storage policy with a setting for "Number of failures to tolerate=0", the host might experience unusual delays when it enters maintenance mode.
 The delay occurs because vSAN must migrate the VM data from one disk to another in the vSAN datastore cluster and this can take many hours.
 You can work around this by setting the "Number of failures to tolerate=1" for the VM storage policy, which results in creating two copies of the VM files in the vSAN datastore.
-* Any VM on the host that uses a VM storage policy with a setting for "Number of failures to tolerate=1", then the VM will become non-redundant when the host enters maintenance mode.
+* Any VM on the host that uses a VM storage policy with a setting for "Number of failures to tolerate=1", then the VM becomes non-redundant when the host enters maintenance mode.
 If this is not acceptable, see [Virtual machine vSAN redundancy](vum-vsan-redundancy.html).

 To remediate hosts and clusters, follow these steps:
 1. Use the vSphere Web Client, select **Home** > **Hosts and Clusters**.
 2. From the inventory object navigator, select a data center, a cluster, or a host, click the **Update Manager** tab and click **Remediate**.
 If you selected a container object, all hosts under the selected object are remediated.
 The Remediate wizard opens.
 3. Select **Patch Baselines** or **Extension Baselines** depending on what type of update you want to perform on the host.
 On the Select baseline page of the Remediate wizard, select the **baseline group** and **baselines** to apply.
 4. Select the target hosts that you want to remediate and click **Next**.
-If you have chosen to remediate a single host and not a container object, the host is selected by default.
+If you chose to remediate a single host and not a container object, the host is selected by default.
-5. Optionally, on the **Patches and Extensions** page, deselect specific patches or extensions to exclude them from the remediation process, and click **Next**.
+5. Optionally, on the **Patches and Extensions** page, clear specific patches or extensions to exclude them from the remediation process, and click **Next**.
 6. Optionally, on the **Advanced options** page, select the option to schedule the remediation to run later and specify a unique name and an optional description for the task.
 The time that you set for the scheduled task is the time on the VCSA.
 Optionally, select the option to ignore warnings about unsupported devices on the host, or no longer supported VMFS datastore to continue with the remediation.
 Click **Next**.
 7. On the Host **Remediation Options** page, from the **VM Power state** drop-down menu, you can select the change in the power state of the VMs and virtual appliances that are running on the hosts to be remediated.
 A host cannot enter maintenance mode until VMs on the host are powered off, suspended, or migrated with vMotion to other hosts in a DRS cluster.
 Some updates require that a host enters maintenance mode before remediation.
 VMs and appliances cannot run when a host is in maintenance mode.
 To reduce the host remediation downtime at the expense of VM availability, you can choose to shut down or suspend VMs and virtual appliances before remediation.
 In a DRS cluster, if you do not power off the VMs, the remediation takes longer but the VMs are available during the entire remediation process because they are migrated with vMotion to other hosts.
 The selections are as follows: